Chicago certainly has a reputation for its bitter cold winters, but that doesn’t mean you should spend the next three months hibernating.

 Chicago has seen an explosion of food marketplaces and halls, especially in the last few years.

 24. Eataly is Mario Batali’s sprawling two-story Italian marketplace in the heart of River North.
 If you find yourself wandering its aisles for hours, you’re not alone.
 You can reserve Eataly parking here.

 25. Revival Food Hall is an all-local outpost in the Loop.
 Stop by on a weekday and enjoy staples from some of Chicago’s most popular restaurants, including Aloha Poke, Smoque BBQ, Furious Spoon, and many more.
 You can reserve parking near Revival here.

 Solve your way out of an escape room

-Fox in a Box is another escape room adventure, with four different missions: The Lab, The Bunker, The Bank, and The Prison.
+Fox in a Box is another escape room adventure, with four different missions: Zodiac, The Bunker, The Bank, and The Prison.
 Pair up with a partner or some friends and choose your mission!
 Then reserve parking in advance.

 Take a vacation